Emina Jahović: Modeling

 Since her debut, she has been the face of a variety of advertising campaigns.
 Standing almost 5 feet 11 inches (180 centimeters) tall, Jahović was an official face of Fabrika and Kara, Turkish and Macedonian fashion labels respectively.
 Citing devotion to her family, she once rejected an offer from the most prestigious lingerie company in Turkey because she feared it could tarnish her brother's (6 ft 9 in) image in the country.
 Jahović is also famous for having long legs that are 122 cm (4 ft 1 in) in length.
 She was featured on the cover of numerous European magazines such as Cosmopolitan Serbia, Elele, Lepota i zdravlje, Maxim, Women's Health, Hafta Sonu, Mother and Baby, HELLO!, etc.

 Throughout December 2010 Jahović Sandal documented her daily fashion and style choices for Vogue Türkiye official website Vogue.com.tr's popular sartorial section called "Today I'm Wearing"—"Bugün Ne Giydim?" feature in Turkish.
 Additionally, the 2013 Dosso Dossi Fashion Show that took place on 9 January 2013 featured performances by Sandal while Adriana Lima was walking the runway.

 Yaemina Beauty

 In June 2014, Jahović presented her first perfume, titled Closer.
 In January 2016, she launched her own beauty brand, Yaemina Beauty, and her second perfume Closer Swan City.

 Personal life

 Apart from her native Serbian, she claims to speak English and Turkish fluently, and a bit of Bulgarian and Slovenian.

-When she was 17, Jahović married a fellow Novi Pazar resident Aladin Đulović.
+When she was 17, Jahović married fellow Novi Pazar resident Aladin Đulović.
 However, they divorced only six months later when Jahović's father-in-law Rustem Đulović opposed to her ambitions to become a professional singer.

-On 13 January 2008, Jahović married the singer Mustafa Sandal whom she met in July 2004 in Bodrum, Muğla.
+On 13 January 2008, Jahović married the Turkish singer Mustafa Sandal whom she met in July 2004 in Bodrum, Muğla.
 Their first child was born in Istanbul on 8 August 2008.
 The couple also welcomed their second son on 21 February 2012.
 Jahović acquired Turkish citizenship in 2012.
-She eventually divorced from Sandal in 2018.
+She divorced Sandal in 2018.